madbonkey/adminbar/Readme.md

 - Make Multilanguage *done*
 - Make Module-aware *done*
 - Make Permissions-aware (currently the adminbar displays whenever there is an active, logged-in user)
+- Add an Events trigger so other people can add content to this thing
 - …

 ## Screenshots